 - (11) The key role that agriculture plays in the regional economy is maintained and enhanced through: - (a) protecting cattle grazing (for beef production) and sheep grazing (for wool and lamb production) as the primary agricultural industries for the region; - (b) continuing to support secondary agricultural pursuits including macropod harvesting and goat meat production; - (c) supporting new and emerging agricultural and rural economic development opportunities; - (d) promoting opportunities to open new irrigated areas for cropping through improved water supply infrastructure and water allocation arrangements; - (e) avoiding land use conflicts that may prejudice the existing or future prosperity of agricultural uses and components of the agriculture supply chain including feedlots and other intensive animal industries, saleyards, abattoirs, stock routes, water supply, road, rail and electricity infrastructure; - (f) protecting Agricultural Land Classification (class A and B) from fragmentation or alienation, noting agricultural land is a significant natural resource for the region which supports existing economic activity and future economic development opportunities. - (12) Tourism provides a significant contribution to Barcaldine's regional economy.
 Growth in tourism is encouraged, being focused on the region's cultural heritage, paleo tourism, nature-based tourism, specifically through: - the protection of established tourism sites from inappropriate development in each town.
-Where appropriate to local site opportunities and constraints, the expansion and further embellishment of these tourist sites is promoted; - (b) the establishment of new tourist sites and businesses is supported where appropriate infrastructure can be made available and adverse impacts on the environment and cultural heritage values are avoided; - supporting the delivery of a range of tourist accommodation options throughout the region, provided residential amenity and character is protected; - (d) providing opportunities for farm-stays and other tourist activities associated with agricultural activity in the region, where these uses are compatible with, and do not prejudice, the ongoing operation of existing and future rural uses; - (e) the provision and upgrading of facilities, services and infrastructure to support and grow event-based tourism such as the Tree of Knowledge Festival, camp drafting, agricultural shows, the Harry Redford Cattle Drive and horse racing meets. - (13) All towns within the region are proximate to the Galilee Basin and are intended to attract investment and development in response to resource sector growth. - (14) Mining resources are protected for future use as important State and local economic resources.
-Increasing opportunities will be seen in developments associated with coal extraction and coal seam gas production.
+Where appropriate to local site opportunities and constraints, the expansion and further embellishment of these tourist sites is promoted; - (b) the establishment of new tourist sites and businesses is supported where appropriate infrastructure can be made available and adverse impacts on the environment and cultural heritage values are avoided; - (c) supporting the delivery of a range of tourist accommodation options throughout the region, provided residential amenity and character is protected; - (d) providing opportunities for farm-stays and other tourist activities associated with agricultural activity in the region, where these uses are compatible with, and do not prejudice, the ongoing operation of existing and future rural uses; - (e) the provision and upgrading of facilities, services and infrastructure to support and grow event-based tourism such as the Tree of Knowledge Festival, camp drafting, agricultural shows, the Harry Redford Cattle Drive and horse racing meets; - (f) the protection of, and provision and upgrading of facilities, services and infrastructure to support, features which contribute to the cultural identity of the region and attract drivetourism, such as the sculptures of the Lake Dunn Sculpture Trail. - (13) All towns within the region are proximate to the Galilee Basin and are intended to attract investment and development in response to resource sector growth. - (14) Mining and extractive resources are protected for future use as important State and local economic resources.
+Increasing opportunities will be seen in developments associated with mining and extractive resources.